rsdoiel/antenna/socal_north.md

 ---

-## In historic agreement, LA County to pay $4 billion to settle thousands of childhood sexual abuse cases
+## How financially-stressed LA County plans to pay historic $4 billion sexual abuse settlement

 date: 2025-04-04, updated: 2025-04-05, from: The LAist

-Most of the abuse occurred in the 1980s, 1990s and 2000s inside county juvenile facilities.
+The abuse of children under county dates mostly to the 1980s, 1990s and 2000s and took place inside county juvenile facilities.

 <br>